A lot of people think that if a massage doesn't hurt, it's not working.

-If I schedule a Somatic Experiencing session, will you also use massage on me?
+If I schedule a Somatic Experiencing session, will you also use massage?

 It depends on your goals for the session.
 After we have a conversation about what you're hoping we'll accomplish, we can decide together if we want to mix the SE work with hands-on bodywork, or if it will be more effective to do SE without the hands-on element.
 If you are looking to train your system to calm and manage its own stress, I tend to recommend doing a session without massage.
 However, if you're in a high state of stress, or are deeply needing rest, nourishment, and grounding, massage can be a powerful addition.

 I sometimes do work with couples.
 Since I only have one pair of hands, we usually arrange two back-to-back sessions: The first person to receive their session gets to sit in quiet while their partner receives a session, or they can go on a contemplative walk while they bask in the massage glow.

 I don't really need any fancy techniques, I don't want to talk, I just want a relaxing, Swedish massage.
 Do you do that?

 Many people find my work to be deeply relaxing and revitalizing, especially if they let me know that that is their goal beforehand.
 I've heard reports that a session with me can feel like hitting a 'reset' switch, and my clients often walk out looking rested, present, and happy.